 - Grade 1.
 Small amount of vaginal bleeding and some uterine contractions.
 But no signs of fetal distress or low blood pressure in the mother.

 - Grade 2.
 Mild to medium amount of bleeding and uterine contractions.
-The baby's heart rate may shows signs of distress.
+The baby's heart rate may show signs of distress.

-Sometimes placental abruption is not found until after delivery, when an area of clotted blood is found behind the placenta.
+Sometimes placental abruption isn't found until after delivery, when an area of clotted blood is found behind the placenta.

 How is placental abruption treated?

 There is no treatment to stop placental abruption or reattach the placenta.
 Your care depends on how much bleeding you have, how far along your pregnancy is, and how healthy your developing baby is.
 You may be able to have a vaginal delivery.
 Or you may need a cesarean section delivery if you have severe bleeding or if you or your baby are in danger.
 You may need a blood transfusion if you lose a lot of blood.

 Placental abruption is dangerous because of the risk of uncontrolled bleeding (hemorrhage).
 This can mean less oxygen and nutrients going to the developing baby.
 Severe placental abruption is rare.
 Other complications may include: